behlock/strava-x/README.md

 ### strava—x

-Parse GPX and FIT files that can be obtained from Strava and render the result on a map.
+Parse GPX and FIT files that can be obtained from Strava and render the result on a map